egeant94/Auto-Deposit-Notifier/README.md

 That's it, you're good to go :)

 # Changelogs
+- Version 2.7.0
+  Deposit notifier now also works on rollbit.
 - Version 2.6.0
   Scripts clicks on every "ok" button he finds every 1 sec.
 Goal is to avoid the annoying "Deposit Status" pop up
 - Version 2.5.2